ninbura/synergy-listener/README.md

 - as can be seen in the default state of `synergy-listener.ps1` I'm using network locations
 - simply change the paths to reflect

-1.  the location of the synergy log you're trying to read (hosts log)
+  1.  the location of the synergy log you're trying to read (host's log)
   2.  the location you'd like to output the `current-computer.txt` file to

 ### 4. run the following command in the latest version of powershell